 Webinar: Trust Banks – Asset Servicing: The Cyclical vs. The Secular

-Hosted by Jefferies Bank Research Analyst Ken Usdin, this webinar features James Hockley, managing consultant in Catalyst’s asset & wealth management team, discussing the trust banks and dynamics in outsourcing, custo and fund administration.
+Hosted by Jefferies Bank Research Analyst Ken Usdin, this webinar features James Hockley, managing consultant in our asset management and wealth management teams, discussing the trust banks and dynamics in outsourcing, custo and fund administration.

 Key topics included the competitive landscape, investments and fintech, products and pricing.